 E-Visit

-A web and mobile app feature for a national hospital offering virtual care for common health concerns like flu, cough, and more, without needing a doctor’s visit or live consultation.
+A web and mobile app feature for a national hospital offering virtual care for common health concerns like flu, cough, and more, without an appointment, video visit, or phone call.

 Intermountain Health's Virtual Care has been expanding since 2016.
 However, the Covid-19 pandemic significantly increased the use of virtual services, as patients sought more flexibility in affordability, availability, and accessibility.
 I worked in a team of 8 to create E-Visit, a messaging service designed to provide treatment for common and minor health concerns, like colds and allergies, ensuring a more accessible and efficient way for patients to receive care.